 You can use an ornate serif typeface for your headline to grab the reader’s attention while using a sans serif typeface in the body of your content to make it more readable.

 Alternatively, you can use a big and bold sans serif typeface for the headline and then a serif typeface for the body text.
 This can help readers distinguish the headline and content hierarchy without making the design bland.

 5. Consistency is key

 Once you have chosen the best fonts that embody your brand, you should use them across all media or channels you use online and offline.

-Consistency will also help your target audience’s thoughts and emotions for your brand stay within the ideal range for you.
+Consistency will also help your target audience’s thoughts and emotions for your brand to stay within the ideal range.

 Keep font psychology in your branding toolbox

 Typography is an integral part of building a brand’s identity and voice.

 Visual artists should always have font psychology in their minds when creating designs for a brand’s logo, website, packaging, and social media posts.